Internet in Zimbabwe: Operators

 As of 2011, Zimbabwe's largest ISPs were YoAfrica and Zimbabwe Online (ZOL).
 Government-owned communications company TelOne is another major ISP; it provides bandwidth to most other ISPs in the country.
-TelOne has been plagued by financial and infrastructure problems.
+In 2006, TelOne's international satellite services were cut due to non-payment of debts, severely impacting service in the country.
+The debts were eventually cleared by the Reserve Bank.
+In 2009 it raised its fees tenfold before being ordered to reduce them by the Minister of Information and Communication Technology.
+Plans were then announced to privatise the company.
 GISP, an ISP operating since 1998, provides internet services to the government and to parastatal organizations.

 Legal and regulatory framework

 The Post and Telecommunications Act of 2000 allows the government to monitor e-mail usage and requires ISPs to supply information to government officials when requested.
 The Supreme Court, however, ruled in 2004 that the sections of the law that permit monitoring violated the constitution.
 The government struck back with an initiative that requires ISPs to renew contracts with TelOne with the stipulation that they report any e-mail with “offensive or dangerous” content.
 In essence, this requires ISPs to do what the Supreme Court has ruled unconstitutional.
 The Zimbabwe Internet Service Providers Association has stated that none of its members will sign agreements with TelOne.

 The government strengthened its Internet surveillance policies with the Interception of Communications Bill of 2006.
 Under its provisions, the government will establish a telecommunications agency called the Monitoring and Interception of Communications Center to oversee, among other things, all telecommunications and postal services.
 Telecommunications and Internet service providers are required to ensure that their systems are technically capable of monitoring and to cover all associated costs.
 The government initially withdrew the bill in November 2006 over constitutionality objections from the Parliamentary Legal Committee, but the parliament approved it in June 2007.

 In June 2009, the government began discussing a new Information Communication and Technology Bill, which will take the place of the Broadcasting Services Act and the Posts and Telecommunications Act.
 It will also amend some sections of the Access to Information and Protection of Privacy Act, which, among other things, governs the accreditation of journalists.
 If passed, the bill will consolidate ICT regulation under the proposed National Information and Communications Technology Authority of Zimbabwe, which will oversee ICT, broadcasting and postal services.
 The Authority will technically be an independent organization, though it will also be responsible for enacting government policies, a duty that may compromise its independence.